api-platform/docs/tutorial/api.md

 }
 ```

-After updating the entities to add those `@Assert\*` annotations (as for Doctrine, you can use XML or YAML formats if you
+After updating the entities by adding those `@Assert\*` annotations (as for Doctrine, you can use XML or YAML formats if you
 prefer), try again the previous `POST` request.

     isbn: This value is neither a valid ISBN-10 nor a valid ISBN-13.